 Or a quote from a letter written by a friend, D.O Chamberlayne after Mr. Seely's death September 12, 1943 at the age of ninety years.

 "One couldn't say he was one of the common people.
 He was uncommon, but the Lord must have loved him just the same.
 He brought a lot of Sunshine into the world and scattered it freely along his way."

-Perhaps it can be summed up by summed up by saying he was an inventive man that knew how to enjoy life and he shared this enjoyment with those about him.
+Perhaps it can be summed up saying he was an inventive man that knew how to enjoy life and he shared this enjoyment with those about him.